 10 Best Shock Lift Supports

 Finding the best shock lift supports means matching the right length, pressure rating, and mount style to your specific lid, hood, or hatch.
 Whether you are replacing worn liftgate struts on a daily driver or upgrading gas props for a heavy RV bed, the correct set prevents slamming, reduces wear, and restores safe access.
-We evaluated dozens of gas struts, hood shocks, and lift supports for vehicles and cargo applications, ranking each by verified owner feedback, build specifications, and real-world reliability to help you choose a set that holds up over thousands of open-and-close cycles.
+Across our evaluated field of gas struts, hood shocks, and lift supports for vehicles and cargo applications, we weighed each option by verified owner feedback, build specifications, and real-world reliability to help you choose a set that holds up through thousands of open-and-close cycles.
+The picks below span universal camper and toolbox struts as well as direct-fit hood and liftgate replacements for popular trucks and SUVs.

 We ranked these shock lift supports using a compound editorial score that weighs each product’s relevance to common use cases, the specificity of its length and weight rating, average customer rating, review volume, recent purchase velocity, and overall value.
 Vehicle-specific options were judged against OEM fitment clarity, while universal gas struts were scored on hardware inclusion, pressure accuracy, and buyer-reported longevity.
 Final scores are scaled from 7.0 to 9.9 and sorted from highest to lowest.